dustinpfister/blog_posts/_posts/threejs-examples-build-a-box.md

 ## 1 - Building a box with three.js and what to know before hand

-This is a post on a three.js example that helps be get a crude visual idea of what the situation will be if I cut a length of wood into 5 equal pieces to create an open box without a lid just for the sake of starting out with using three.js as a way to design some basic things that I can then build in real life using wood and simple hand tools maybe.
-So then this is not a getting started type post for three.js or any additional skills that are required in order to get something of values from reading this.
+This is a post on a three.js example that helps be get a crude visual idea of what the situation will be if I cut a length of wood into 5 equal pieces to create an open box without a lid.
+I am doing this just for the sake of starting out with using three.js as a way to design some basic things that I can then build in real life using wood and simple hand tools maybe.

+So then this is not a [getting started type post for three.js](/2018/04/04/threejs-getting-started/) or any additional skills that are required in order to get something of values from reading this.
+Also using threejs alone for thins sort of thing seems like making something very simple more complex than it needs to be.
+If you are more interested in just designing and building things it might be better to just lean a thing or two about using a modeling program that all ready exists to design what you want to build.

 ### 1.1 - Version Numbers matter with three.js